sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 ## 8. Advanced: Adding new country to supported Stripe countries

-By default FTW already supports most of the countries that are available when using
+By default, the template already supports most of the countries that are available when using
 [Stripe custom accounts](https://stripe.com/docs/connect/accounts#custom-accounts).
 If you are not sure if your country is already supported, please contact to Stripe support before proceeding.